-Today, Patrick and Courtney are discussing Fantastic Four 5AU, originally released March 27th, 2013.
+Today, Patrick and Jack are discussing Fantastic Four 5AU, originally released March 27th, 2013.
 This issue is part of the Age of Ultron crossover event.
 Click here for complete AU coverage.

 Patrick: How do you say goodbye?
 I believe that we don’t have a choice in matter — our goodbyes tend to come out in ways that most honestly get to the heart of our relationship with the person we’re saying goodbye to.
 There’s always a sense of obligation, like you’re trying to impart one lasting image of yourself in the person’s brain.
 Something to remember you by.
 While the rest of the Age of Ultron event seems interested in telling the stories of heroes pulling themselves up by their bootstraps, Fantastic Four lingers on goodbyes, and finds some touching honesty in the process.
 Continue reading →

 Today, Scott and Shelby are discussing the Flash 18, originally released March 27th, 2013.